w3c-ccg/community/.github/ISSUE_TEMPLATE/ccg-new-work-item-template.md

 > Identify 1 lead (person responsible for advancing the work item) and at least 1 other owner.
 Ideally, include their github usernames

-## Questions
+## Work Item Questions

 > Answer the following questions in order to document how you are meeting the requirements for a new work item at the W3C Credentials Community Group.
+Please note if this work item supports the Silicon Valley Innovation program or another government or private sector project.

-### Explain what you are trying to do using no jargon or acronyms.
+1. Explain what you are trying to do using no jargon or acronyms.

-### How is it done today, and what are the limits of the current practice?
+2. How is it done today, and what are the limits of the current practice?

-### What is new in your approach and why do you think it will be successful?
+3. What is new in your approach and why do you think it will be successful?

-### How are you involving participants from multiple skill sets and global locations in this work item?
+4. How are you involving participants from multiple skill sets and global locations in this work item?
 (Skill sets: technical, design, product, marketing, anthropological, and UX.
 Global locations: the Americas, APAC, Europe, Middle East.)

-### What actions are you taking to make this work item accessible to a non-technical audience?
+5. What actions are you taking to make this work item accessible to a non-technical audience?